relzhong/node-casbin/README.md

 node-Casbin provides two sets of APIs to manage permissions:

-- [Management API](https://github.com/casbin/node-casbin/blob/master/src/main/java/org/casbin/node-casbin/main/ManagementEnforcer.java): the primitive API that provides full support for node-Casbin policy management.
-See [here](https://github.com/casbin/node-casbin/blob/master/src/test/java/org/casbin/node-casbin/main/ManagementAPIUnitTest.java) for examples.
+- Management API: the primitive API that provides full support for node-Casbin policy management.
-- [RBAC API](https://github.com/casbin/node-casbin/blob/master/src/main/java/org/casbin/node-casbin/main/Enforcer.java): a more friendly API for RBAC.
+- RBAC API: a more friendly API for RBAC.
 This API is a subset of Management API.
 The RBAC users could use this API to simplify the code.
-See [here](https://github.com/casbin/node-casbin/blob/master/src/test/java/org/casbin/node-casbin/main/RbacAPIUnitTest.java) for examples.

 We also provide a web-based UI for model management and policy management: